 There isn’t any medical evidence to support the use of essential oils as a treatment for diabetes.
 However, essential oils may be used to treat complications of diabetes, including gastrointestinal issues and weight gain.

 Essential oils should be used with caution and in conjunction with your doctor's recommended treatment.
 Essential oils are meant to be inhaled or diluted in a carrier oil and applied to the skin.
 Do not swallow essential oils.

 In a researchers found that people with prediabetes and diabetes who ate cinnamon experienced a decrease in systolic and diastolic blood pressure.
 Although the study focused on the spice and not the essential oil, you may be able to experience some of the same effects using the oil.
 There have been a limited number of studies, so you should not use it to control your blood pressure.

 If you want help with weight management, you may consider rosehip essential oil.
 Researchers conducted a of 32 participants with a body mass index of 25 to 29, giving them either rosehip extract or a placebo.
 At the end of the study, abdominal total area fat, body fat, and body mass index had decreased significantly more for those who used the extract.

 Mixture of oils

-Researchers in a 2005 animal study found that a mix that included fenugreek, cinnamon, cumin, and oregano oils enhanced insulin sensitivity in lab animals with diabetes.
+Researchers in a found that a mix that included fenugreek, cinnamon, cumin, and oregano oils enhanced insulin sensitivity in lab animals with diabetes.
 Researchers concluded that this mix of oils lowered glucose levels and systolic blood pressure.

 It’s generally considered safe to administer essential oils topically or diffuse them into the air.
 If you want to apply an oil to your skin, be sure to dilute it with a carrier oil first.
 A good rule of thumb is to add 1 ounce of a carrier oil to every 12 drops of essential oil.
 This can prevent your skin from becoming irritated or inflamed.